-Framed by endless white sand beaches, serene bays and rugged coral coastline, Four Seasons Resort and Private Residences Anguilla is located along the island’s north-western shore, offering 3,200 feet (975 metres) of pristine beachfront and unobstructed views of the Caribbean Sea’s breaking surf.
-The resort features 166 villas and residences, and offers secluded luxury amid a high-end atmosphere popular with families and celebrities alike; with world-class dining, an 8,100 square-foot (753 square-metre) spa, a wide range of pool and water-sport activities, and a complimentary Kids for All Seasons program.
+Framed by endless white-sand beaches, serene bays, and rugged coral coastline, Four Seasons Resort and Private Residences Anguilla is located along the island’s north-western shore, offering 3,200 feet (975 metres) of pristine beachfront and unobstructed views of the Caribbean Sea’s breaking surf.
+The resort features 166 villas and residences and offers secluded luxury amid a high-end atmosphere popular with families and celebrities alike, with world-class dining, an 8,100 square-foot (753 square-meter) spa, a wide range of pool and water-sport activities, and a complimentary Kids for All Seasons program.
 This casual yet chic property elevates seaside luxury on the island.

 5) Windjammer Landing, St Lucia

-Although a large resort, this isn’t quite the size of some others on our list yet appeals to the luxury traveller as it mainly consists of beautiful villas (175 of them) which are perfect for families.
-There are 5 restaurants on site although the villas are well setup for self-catering.
-A children’s club, teen club and watersports keep the young ones entertained, plus the island of St Lucia is famed for its’ zip-lining adventures, rainforest hikes and snorkelling; perfect for active youngsters.
+Although a large resort, this isn’t quite the size of some others on our list yet appeals to the luxury traveler as it mainly consists of beautiful villas (175 of them), which are perfect for families.
+There are 5 restaurants on-site, although the villas are well set up for self-catering.
+A children’s club, teen club, and watersports keep the young ones entertained, plus the island of St Lucia is famed for its’ zip-lining adventures, rainforest hikes, and snorkeling; perfect for active youngsters.
 British Airways flies from London Gatwick to St Lucia in just under 9 hours.

-As the nights draw in and the days get chillier there’s few things that tempt us more than the thought of some luxury winter sun.
-The Caribbean is the perfect destination, with or without kids, but I hope that this Top 5 list shows that when travelling with children it’s more than possible to find resorts that they will love, but that will also give you everything you need for a wonderful holiday.
+As the nights draw in and the days get chillier, few things tempt us more than the thought of some luxury winter sun.
+The Caribbean is the perfect destination, with or without kids, but I hope that this Top 5 list shows that when traveling with children, it’s more than possible to find resorts that they will love, but that will also give you everything you need for a wonderful holiday.